 Notes

-- Don’t forget to stir the pan regularly, to avoid the groats sticking to the bottom of the saucepan.
-Treat it as you would a risotto
+- Don’t forget to stir regularly to avoid the groats sticking to the bottom of the saucepan.
+Treat it as you would a risotto.

 - And rather like a risotto, I like my buckwheat porridge with a little bit of bite.
 If you prefer it very soft, cook for a few minutes longer (though I would avoid cooking beyond 20 minutes as the groats can turn mushy beyond this stage).

-- Before adding extra sweetness to the base porridge recipe, think about your toppings.
-Remember that fruits contain natural sweetness, so you may not need as much sugar in the porridge as you might think
+- This buckwheat porridge recipe is intentionally light on sugar to keep it healthy.
+Feel free to add more sugar to the base recipe as desired.
+But before adding extra sweetness to the base porridge recipe, think about your toppings.
+Remember that fruits contain natural sweetness, so you may not need as much sugar in the porridge as you might think.

-- If you are intending to make a large batch to store and heat up as required, remember that the groats will continue to absorb liquid as it sits in the fridge.
-This means that at the point of reheating, a splash of additional milk may be required to return it to the desired consistency
+- If you are intending to make a large batch to store and heat up as required, remember that the buckwheat will continue to absorb liquid as it sits in the fridge.
+This means that at the point of reheating, a splash of additional milk may be required to return it to the desired consistency.

 wilhelmina